 Avoiding danger is one of the most essential and conserved set of behaviors, observed in most species from crabs to primates.
 To optimize an animal’s survival, avoidance responses need to be flexible and adaptable to the current context.
 However, the neural circuit elements that allow for this flexibility in behavioural output are largely unknown.
 Our aim is to identify how information about the environment and state can adapt behavioural decision making.

 To delineate the circuits and mechanisms that allow animals to adjust their behavior to context, we use circuits through the superior colliculus (SC) as a model system.
 We label cell-type specific inputs and outputs using rabies and other viral tools to study the mechanisms that allow for adaptation of visually-guided innate aversive behaviors.
 Using standardized visual stimuli, we characterize innate behaviors of rodents, and Neuropixels probes and calcium imaging enable us to record neural correlates of stimulus, state and behavior in-vivo.
-In addition to mice (Mus), we use different species of Peromyscus (deer mice) to investigate how innate behaviors and the underlying circuits evolved in different ecological niches.
+In addition to mice (Mus), we use different species of Peromyscus (deer mice) and Rhabdomys (African striped mice) to investigate how innate behaviors and the underlying circuits evolved in different ecological niches.

 Our two Peromyscus species as seen by Fosca Zoccolan.